amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 ## 5.1 Buckling beam

+After running our Jacobi solver, the max non-diagonal element of our approximately diagonalized matrix is so adequately small, which fits with the fact that our eigenvalues on the buckling beam problem greatly correspond with both the alternative armadillo-solver as well as the analytical solutions.
+These results can be scaled back to useful values (something we will not go into here).
+However, running our solver with more integration points significantly increases the calculation time - to the point where this approach does not seem viable for this type of application.

 ## 5.2 Quantum mechanics eigenvalue calculations

 From the figures (@fig:qfig1 and @fig:qfig2) presented in the results we see that while a higher number of integration points yields better results, though also rapidly increasing time.

 With the changing of $\rho_{max}$ we see that first the error decreases, but after $\rho_{max} = 5$ we actually start to see an increase in error again.
 This might be because a higher $\rho_{max}$ gives a bigger step-size which again gives lower numbers on the off-diagonal elements, which in turn yields fewer Jacobi rotations before the off-diagonal elements are below the tolerance for being called zero.